AndresFernandezBuron/AndresFernandezBuron/README.md

 - What I hate about the truth, is that often people love lies.

-- I no longer trust in the creator, cause perfection wouldn't have created stupidity and stupid evil.

 - The only people I admire and would follow are Jesus and Viriato.

 - SEO has killed access to quality information.